15 Things You Should Know Before Pressing the Shutter Button to Take a Photograph

 Due to the amount of data contained in it, raw files are larger in size than the corresponding Jpeg, which may be a consideration when deciding which format to choose when shooting.
-To learn more about the advantages and limitations of shooting raw, check out the article here.
+To learn more about the advantages and limitations of shooting raw, check out this free guide on the topic.

 12. Using the histogram to evaluate an exposure

 The Histogram is a graphical representation of the number of pixels of each shade of gray in a photograph.
 It is used to check the exposure in a photo and to make necessary adjustments to the camera settings.
 A good exposure is one that contains detail in the darkest and the brightest regions of the photo, and is commonly depicted by a bell shaped histogram.
 A histogram lets you see if any highlight or shadow clipping has occurred in the image, i.e. whether there are areas that are completely white or black, thereby lacking any detail.

 A photograph that has predominantly dark areas like the one above has a histogram that's skewed to the left.
 Photo by Giuseppe Milo